Scissor Sisters: 2024–present: Reunion and 2025 tour

-After over seven years of inactivity, on October 29, 2024, the band's logo appeared on Glasgow's OVO Hydro and Manchester's Co-op Live arenas.
-The following day, the band's social feeds were updated with the text "31.10.24".

-On October 31, the band confirmed that they were reuniting for a string of shows in 2025, in celebration of the 20th anniversary of their debut album.
-The band's reunited line-up was revealed to be a trio, featuring Jake Shears, Babydaddy and Del Marquis, and did not feature the participation of Ana Matronic or Paddy Boom.
-Longtime drummer Randy Real later revealed on his Instagram that he would be returning as the drummer for Scissor Sisters on their 2025 tour.
+Following seven years of inactivity, the band's logo appeared on Glasgow's OVO Hydro and Manchester's Co-op Live arenas on October 29, 2024.
+Their social media outlets teased an upcoming announcement, revealing on October 31 that the band would reunite for a string of shows in 2025, coinciding with the 20th anniversary of their debut album.
+The band's reunited line-up was revealed to be the trio of Jake Shears, Babydaddy, and Del Marquis, with neither Ana Matronic nor Paddy Boom participating.
+Longtime drummer Randy Real later revealed that he would return as the Scissor Sisters drummer for their 2025 tour.

 Regarding Ana Matronic's absence, Shears noted: "I think it just didn't line up.
 It's not something that she wanted to do at this moment in time.
 And I didn't want that to keep us from coming out and playing these songs."
 Babydaddy elaborated: "It's more her story to tell than ours.
 Except to say that, I think she's such a part of the spirit of this band, especially at that moment in time.
 There were definitely conversations, and I think hopefully a good understanding of it just not being the right time.
 So it is a little funny [to be reuniting without her].
 But also, there's the people that want to hear this music again too.
 Maybe there is some future where Ana comes back and does stuff too.
 Who knows?
 She'll be in the back of our minds, for sure.
 But in the meantime, for the 20th anniversary, it just felt like we wanted to see what these songs do out there."
 Addressing her absence from the reunion tour, Matronic wrote on Instagram:

 People familiar with my story and career arc will know that in the heart of this Showgirl lies a giant Nerd.
 In the past decade my Nerd self has taken the wheel and is now driving my career.
 I am currently finishing production on the first season of my history podcast Good Time Sallies, which has grown into several long-term research and writing projects.
 With contracts signed and schedules agreed on these commitments, the timing of a Scissor reunion does not allow me to join my former bandmates for this tour.
 I wish the band and our fans all the best… I will be there in spirit to kiki with you!

-The band performed at the 2025 Glastonbury Festival, where they were joined on-stage by special guests Ian McKellen, Beth Ditto and Jessie Ware.
+The band performed at the 2025 Glastonbury Festival, joined onstage by special guests Ian McKellen, Beth Ditto, and Jessie Ware.